moorepants/eme171/README.rst

 Create a configuration file called ``config.yml`` and add the full path to where you installed the theme::

-   $ echo "THEME_PATH: /home/my_username/pelican-alchemy" > config.yml
+   $ echo "THEME_PATH: /home/my_username/pelican-alchemy" > local-config.yml
+   $ echo "PLUGIN_PATHS: /home/my_username/pelican-plugins" >> local-config.yml

 Now you can build and serve the documentation with::